photonstorm/lazer/worklog.md

 Completed more ImageData functions: ScanTopToBottom, ScanBottomToTop, ScanLeftToRight, ScanRightToLeft and GetFirstPixel.
 These allow you to scan through an ImageData until it hits a pixel with an alpha value greater than the tolerance provided.

+Using the new Scan functions I implemented GetBounds.
+This will return an object containing the x/y/width/height of the surrounding area of the ImageData based on the alpha tolerance.
+You can use it to find the bounds of non-transparent pixels on a canvas.
+Also fixed geom/Rectangle.

 ### 21st November 2015

 SetPixels now takes an ImageData offset for the x,y dirty rect placement.
 Added Vec2.setTo.